lll44/Study/Obsidian/Community Plugins.md

 - Use a decimal system to organize notes https://forum.obsidian.md/t/cataloging-classification-information-science-pkms-and-you/10071

   00 - Meta
   01 - Computer Science
   ​	11 - Data Structures
   ​	12 - React
   02 - Music

 **Zettelkasten Exploration Analogy**

-​    218 - Zettelkasten as a Knowledge Explorer  One way to better understand and think about the purpose of a [zettelkasten](https://forum.obsidian.md/t/obsidian-zettelkasten/1999/2) is to compare it to an explorer.
+​    218 - Zettelkasten as a Knowledge Explorer  One way to better understand and think about the purpose is to compare it to an explorer.
 The index is your original port  city, the biggest hub where information is located and a place to branch off from.
 You aren’t just any explorer though, you also happen to be a cartographer.
 Setting up outposts for further exploration.
 Output is a byproduct of the interaction between what he put in the  zettelkasten, his default brain, and how the two communicated with each  other.